-The booster pump stations were inspected on June 27, 2022.
+The booster pump stations were inspected on April 19, 2023.
 Observations from the site visit are summarized below.

-- Pump Station I3B8: - Pump station I3B8 is equipped with one constant speed motor driven horizontal splitcase pump. - The pump was operational.
-The pump was in poor condition.
-All parts to be replaced upon Pump Station I3B9 completion. - The County plans to replace the pump and valves by the end of calendar year 2022.
-The replacement isolation gate valve and check valve were located on-site awaiting installation by County staff at time of inspection. - The pump station is equipped with one liquid ammonium sulfate (LAS) storage tank and two sodium hypochlorite storage tanks and feed pumps to boost disinfectant residual.
-The disinfection system is operational and appeared in good condition. - SCADA panel was in good condition. - Pump Station I3B9: - Pump station I3B9 is equipped with one constant speed motor driven horizontal splitcase pump.
-Offline at time of inspection, expected to be online within coming months. - The pump, discharge gate valve and check valve were replaced in 2021 and are in good condition.
-These are new. - The pump station was operational.
-The sodium hypochlorite storage tanks that had leakage have been replaced. - The existing motor was functional and appeared to be in fair condition. - The pump station is equipped with one LAS storage tank and two sodium hypochlorite storage tanks and feed pumps to boost disinfectant residual.
-The disinfection system was not operational due to a leak in one of the sodium hypochlorite tanks.
-The County plans to replace the tank in 2022 upon completion of repairs of pump and valves associated.
+- Pump Station I3B8: - Pump station I3B8 is equipped with one constant speed motor driven horizontal splitcase pump.
+The station underwent and completed rehabilitation recently. - The pump was operational and in excellent condition.
+The pump underwent recent rehabilitation and was replaced. - New check valves, gate valves, and isolation valves were installed during rehabilitation.
+A new flow meter was installed. - The pump station is equipped with one liquid ammonium sulfate (LAS) storage tank and two sodium hypochlorite storage tanks and feed pumps to boost disinfectant residual.
+The disinfection system is operational and appeared in good condition. - The two sodium hypochlorite storage tanks were replaced with new double walled tanks. - SCADA panel was in good condition. - The flooring should be replaced for safety reasons. - Pump Station I3B9:

-- The SCADA panel was in good condition. - Rehabilitation is expected to be completed within the upcoming months.
+- Pump station I3B9 is equipped with one constant speed motor driven horizontal splitcase pump.
+At the time of inspection, the station was online and in use. - The pump, discharge gate valve and check valve were replaced in 2021 and were in good condition. - The pump station was operational.
+The sodium hypochlorite storage tanks with leakage were replaced and remain in good condition. - The motor appeared to be in good condition.
+At time of inspection, it was in use.
+Associated parts have received rehabilitation. - The pump station is equipped with one LAS storage tank and two sodium hypochlorite storage tanks and feed pumps to boost disinfectant residual.
+The disinfection system was operational, previous issues with leakage were addressed and resolved. - New check valves, gate valves, and a flow meter were installed during rehabilitation. - The SCADA panel was in good condition. - Rehabilitation of the station's equipment was completed in early 2023. - The building housing the pump station components was observed to have structural issues that may require rehabilitation.
+There were cracks present on the walls, concrete spalling, cracks along the foundation, and portions of rebar were exposed. - The station equipment, piping, valves were in good condition overall.

-3B Storage and Pumping Facility
+3.8.5 3B Storage and Pumping Facility

-The 3B storage and pumping facility was inspected June 27, 2022.
+The 3B storage and pumping facility was inspected April 19, 2023.
 In general, the 3B facility appeared to be in good condition.
-Observations from the site visit are provided below.
+Observations from the site inspection are provided below.